 Under Biden “…prices rose much faster than earnings”

 EJ Antoni, formerly nominated to be BLS Commissioner, says so at 5:50 on this FoxBusiness clip.
+True?
 Kind of.
 Maybe.
 Sort of.
 Well, not quite.
 Let’s take a look at a time series.

 Figure 1: Average hourly earnings of production and nonsupervisory workers, using CPI (brown), chained CPI (green), and AIER Everday Price Index (blue), all in 2025M01$.
 Chained CPI seasonally adjusted by author using X-13 in logs.
 Source: BLS via FRED, American Institute for Economic Research, and author’s calculations.